New to the World of Hearing Loss?

 What Causes Hearing Loss?

-There are many possible causes of hearing loss including aging, genetics, noise, trauma to the head, infection, Meniere’s disease, tumors, otosclerosis, congenital disorders, and physical blockage.
-If you think you have a hearing loss, you should see an Ear, Nose, and Throat (ENT) doctor.
-28 million Americans – 1 out of every 10 people – have a hearing loss.
+There are many possible causes of hearing loss: aging, genetics, noise, trauma to the head, infection, Meniere’s disease, tumors, otosclerosis, congenital disorders, and physical blockage.
+If you think you have a hearing loss, you should see an Ear, Nose, and Throat (ENT) doctor, or your primary care doctor.
+488 million Americans have a hearing loss.
 You are not alone!

 The doctor will advise you on whether or not you should consider hearing aids and refer you to an audiologist.